mkruisbrink/mkruisbrink.github.io/_stack/wildmail.md

 ### Powerful marketing automation
 It is no secret that handling marketing campaigns can seem daunting (and slightly boring).
 Personally I found it quite a hassle to configure and maintain proper funnels.
 Until I found WildMail I used to outsource work to third parties but now I'm fully automated and besides the configuration and actually thinking about your funnels and automations, the platform takes care of my everything without my personal involvement.

->
-I like to build my own custom automations and I’ll include some templates at the end of this article.

 ###	CRM

 WildMail also offers customer relationship management that administers interactions with the audience, allowing you to improve the business-customer experience.
 It keeps the contact-data organized and derives key insights from the trends to identify bottlenecks and problematic areas.
 Hence, giving you the perfect opportunity to revamp your marketing strategies to fit the user needs.

 ###	Messaging and live chat

 Offering a personalized experience to the customers develops a relationship of trust, allowing them to believe you’re easily accessible.
 This trust improves brand loyalty and customer satisfaction scores.
 WildMail has a great live chat feature that can answer queries and help the audience understand your product better.
 You would be able to deploy their chat bot on your website and anyone who leaves a message will be automatically added to your CRM, the message recorded, and you’ll be notified of a new lead.
 Normally I would use yet another third-party tool for this functionality.

 ### Qualified leads

 Lastly, WildMail follows an "automation-first" approach for sales engagement.
 It analyses customer data to develop marketing strategies, sending out alerts at times that would yield the most result.
 Through lead scoring, site tracking, and pipeline automation, the platform provides innovative and precise email marketing strategies for promoting sales and generating revenue.
 You would set up a point system and track visits to certain (sales) pages and act according to automated rules that trigger when contacts are highly engaged with your content or visited your sales page x-times.

 ## WildMail pricing

 WildMail provides three payment plans that you can select according to your requirements.
 You can also customize them according to the number of contacts and choose whether you want to be billed annually or monthly.
 For 10,000 contacts, the plans range from €112/month to €250/month for Lite and Professional, respectivelyFor small and personal businesses, I recommend the Lite version to start out with.
 If your business is just starting (up to 1000 contacts) you'll pay €22/month for the Lite plan.

 ## Alternatives to WildMail